thycotic/ss-docs/discovery/index.md

 ##### Discovery Source

 A named collective, ordered system that conducts discovery.
-There are four broad types:
+There are four broad types: Active Directory, Amazon Web Services, Unix, and VMware ESX\ESXi.

-- Active Directory
-- Amazon Web Services
-- Unix
-- VMware ESX\ESXi

 Configuring discovery is defining the parameters of the discovery source, once the general type is chosen.

 ##### Discovery Scanner

 A discovery component that collects information during a discovery.
-There are four general types, called *scan templates* (in their sequential running order):
+There are four general types, called *scan templates* (in their sequential running order): Find host ranges, Find machine, Find local accounts, and Find dependencies.

-- Find host ranges
-- Find machine
-- Find local accounts
-- Find dependencies

 A discovery source consists of a ordered sequence of discovery scanners.
 Each scanner has a defined input and output.
 A discovery source can have more than one scanner of a given type.

 ##### Discovery Input Template

 The defined input type for a discovery scanner.
 An instance of the template contains the data needed to conduct the scan.
 The input template is often, but not always, an output template of the preceding scanner in the sequence.
-Some examples include:

-- Active Directory Domain
-- AWS Discovery Source
-- Organizational Unit
-- Windows Computer
+Some examples include Active Directory Domain, AWS Discovery Source, Organizational Unit, and Windows Computer.

 ##### Discovery Output Template

 The defined output type for a discovery scanner.
 An instance of the template contains the data produced by the scan.
 The output template is often, but not always, an input template of the next scanner in the chain.
 Other times, the output may be used by another non-adjacent scanner in the discovery source.
-Some examples include:

-- Account (Basic)
-- Active Directory Account
-- AWS Access Key
-- AWS Account
-- ESXi Local Account
-- Host Range
-- Organizational Unit
-- PS Account
-- SQL Local Account
-- SSH Local Account
-- Windows Local Account
+Some examples include: Active Directory Account, AWS Access Key, ESXi Local Account, Host Range, Organizational Unit, and Windows Local Account.

 #### Example Automated Discovery Process